-Labour and Advanced Education Workplace Cluster Programs
+Labour, Skills and Immigration Workplace Cluster Programs

 The Nova Scotia Government and the Government of Canada signed a new Labour Market Development Agreement (LMDA) and Workforce Development Agreement (WDA)in March 2018.
 While these new agreements provide Nova Scotia with more funding and flexibility to address provincial labour market needs; they also have greater reporting requirements to ensure better accountability through the evaluation of programs.